BNasmith/PTForsyth/PTFWorkofChrist.md

 between His nature and His will at every junc- ture, and a satisfaction from His own infinite holy resource a Self-satisfaction.
-God is always the author of His own satisfaction : that is to say, His holiness is always equal to its own atone- ment.
-God in the Son is the perfect satisfaction and joy of God in the Father ; and God holy in the sinful Cross is the perfect satisfaction of
+God is always the author of His own satisfaction: that is to say, His holiness is always equal to its own atone- ment.
+God in the Son is the perfect satisfaction and joy of God in the Father; and God holy in the sinful Cross is the perfect satisfaction of
 God the holy in the sinless heavens.
 Satisfac- tion there must be in God's own nature, whether